Distributed Job Scheduling

 One of the available options for tiered systems is to use proprietary tools like enterprise job schedulers, which provide enhanced support and minimize the requirement for custom scripting.

-The distributed system algorithms are responsible for dividing tasks into smaller sub-tasks and assigning them to different nodes within the system.
+The distributed system algorithms are responsible for dividing tasks into smaller subtasks and assigning them to different nodes within the system.

 There are several types of task scheduling algorithms used in distributed systems, including:

-1. Round Robin: Jobs are assigned to nodes in a cyclic order.
+1. Round robin: Jobs are assigned to nodes in a cyclic order.

-2. Least Loaded: Jobs are assigned to nodes with the lowest workload.
+2. Least loaded: Jobs are assigned to nodes with the lowest workload.

 3. Priority: Jobs are assigned based on their priority level, with higher-priority jobs receiving preferential treatment.

-4. Fair Share: Nodes are assigned a fair share of jobs based on their processing power.
+4. Fair share: Nodes are assigned a fair share of jobs based on their processing power.

 5. Backfill: Jobs are filled in the gaps between higher-priority jobs, maximizing resource utilization.